Michaelzhouisnotwhite/Colorprt/README.md

 pycolor_config("I love You!!", end="")
 ```

-If you just want the ansi colored formatted strings, you can use `clrstr` class.
+If you just want the ansi colored formatted strings, you can use `colorstr` class.

 ```python
 from colorprt import colorstr, Mode, Back, Fore, ColorprtConfig